iterative/dvc.org/content/docs/command-reference/commit.md

 - Often we edit source code, configuration, or input data in a way that doesn't cause changes to any outputs, for example reformatting data, adding code comments, etc. However, DVC notices all changes to <abbr>dependencies</abbr>
-  and expects you to reproduce the corresponding stages.
-Use `dvc commit` instead to force accepting the changes without having to `dvc repro`.
+  and expects you to re-add the files/dirs, or to reproduce the corresponding stages.
+Use `dvc commit` instead as an alternative to `dvc add`, or to force accepting stage-related changes without having to `dvc repro`.

 - Sometimes, after executing a stage, we realize that we forgot to specify some of its dependencies or outputs in `dvc.yaml`.
 Fortunately it's possible to